devopsdays/devopsdays-web/content/events/2019-amsterdam/program/emile-vanhaaren-susanne-meerdink.md

 slideshare = ""
 slides = ""
 +++
 KPN ICT Consulting uses Design Thinking as development tool.
-Design Thinking is a way of working with a strong focus on realizing a design, what is feasible and useful.
-During this workshop the starting point is a brief overview of a company which must change the way of working due to the move to a cloud native based containerized application platform.
-With the help of some specific ‘tools’ we like to introduce the participants to Design Thinking.
-In our experience Design Thinking is very useful to support a situation as described above.
+Design Thinking is a way of working with a strong focus on realizing a design, that is feasible and useful.
+During this workshop the starting point is a DevOps team that develops a sleep analyzing application.
+We are going to find out how design thinking can help developers get more insight out of user feedback and reduce the amount of times they go through the loop.
+With the help of some specific tools we like to introduce the participants to design thinking.

 No dedicated knowledge needed.
-Only some experience in DevOps
+Only some experience in DevOps.